CASTIC2019/Team/takeout/qcddoc.md

 # 2.METHODOLOGY
 ## 2.1 OVERVIEW
 By placing a box out side the door so that the user do not need to get the takeout when the delivery is around.
+Our product can mainly be separated into three parts: frame, software, and hardware.
+Frame is basically the box that will contain the component.
+It will also protect the segments from damages by the rain and wind.
+Software, the most elaborated part, is where every thing else is bond together.
+Arduino helps with the controlling of the hardware and send data to the python code.
+Then the python code will work out the what will be done next and send data back for further operation.
+This continues in a loop.
+Last, the hardware has its job to collect data and display it to the user.
+This part consists of the output and input device.
+The buzzer to notify to user, the button to open the box, the insulation to keep food at its optimum temperature.
+Not a single part can be omitted.

 ## 2.2 Hardware
 The product has insulation to keep the food at the right temperature so the user can get the food at its optimum condition.